 BPA Live was formed on the 1st July 2005 and the agency now boasts a roster of nearly 40 artists including Tom Russell, Sam Baker, Mark Olson, Kimmie Rhodes, The Wailin’ Jennys, Ruth Moody, The Turnpike Troubadours, Hans Chew, Eve Selis, Carrie Rodriguez, American Aquarium, Otis Gibbs, Robert Vincent and Blue Rodeo.

 In 2008 The Home Office in the UK introduced an online system to replace the old paper Work Permits to enable people from outside of the UK to work legally in the UK.
 Bob had been using the old system since he became an agent in 1999 and he became a ‘sponsor’ in order to carry on doing so.
 Work Permits were renamed ‘Certificates of Sponsorship’ in the transformation and since 2009 he has developed a consultancy arm within BPA Live to enable musicians and entertainers from around the world to tour the UK legally.
-He is proud to retain his A-rated status and provides an invaluable service to many people.

 In order to raise the profile of Americana music in the UK, in October 2012 Bob formed the UK branch of the US based Americana Music Association with fellow independent agent Bob Butler (Grapevine Music Agency) and Paul Spencer and Ken Ansell from one of the first totally Americana only music festivals in the UK, Maverick Festival.
 It has evolved since then and hosted their first conference at the Maverick Festival in Suffolk in July 2013 and their first AMA-UK (as it is known as) Awards show in Hackney, London in February 2016.
 Bob decided to step down from the day to day running of the AMA-UK to focus on the agency but remains an Associate Director and loyal supporter.